City of Ishpeming Capital Improvement Plan

 The City of Ishpeming has been establishing goals for several years; however, these goals have not been combined with a long-term Capital Improvement Plan (CIP).
-The material provided in the document below should resolve this problem and help to integrate capital improvement planning with goal setting.
+The materials provided in the documents below should resolve this problem and help to integrate capital improvement planning with goal setting.

 This requirement for capital budgeting for a six fiscal year period is found in the Michigan Planning Enabling Act (Public Act 33 of 2008, as amended).
 Capital expense budgeting has two elements. the first is a Capital Improvements Plan (CIP), and the second is the incorporation of that plan into the annual budget and future budget forecasts.
 This CIP is a six year schedule of known proposed major capital improvement projects including project priorities, cost estimates, methods of financing, and annual estimated operating and maintenance costs for the proposed projects.
 Each year the CIP is revised for next fiscal year.